800-liter industrial kettle

 - Inspection of valves and connections

-- Working pressure control
+- Work pressure control

 - Verification of welding points